bredbk/bredbk/README.md

 ## Hi there 👋

-### I'm Brendon (bredbk) Lima, currently studying information systems and finding out which technologies I have an affinity for
+### I'm Brendon (bredbk) Lima, currently studying Computer Information Systems at IFBA and finding out which technologies I have an affinity for.

+### Oi meu nome é Brendon (Bredbk) Lima, atualmente estou cursando Sistemas de Informação no IFBA e tentando descobrir qual tecnologia tenho mais afinidade.

 <!--
 **bredbk/bredbk** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.